AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 forefront.
 You can, therefore, query many such choices.

-For example, let's say we want to query the addresses of some objects because we are calling the imported C c:`memcpy` function.
+For example, let's say we want to query the addresses of some objects because we are calling the imported C :c:`memcpy` function.
 That function requires two addresses to be passed to the call: one for the source, and one for the destination.
 We can use the :ada:`'Address` attribute to get those values.